frapontillo/ImageViewEx/README.md

 ```

 ###RemoteLoader
-The `RemoteLoader` class, together with `RemoteLoaderJob` and `RemoteLoaderHandler` provides a simple yet extensible system to handle data download and caching, by using the ignition-support library and the `BytesCache` provided with this library.
+The `RemoteLoader` class, together with `RemoteLoaderJob` and `RemoteLoaderHandler` **provides a simple yet extensible system to handle data download and caching**, by using the ignition-support library and the `BytesCache` provided with this library.
 It is an abstraction of the RemoteImageLoader provided in the ignition-support library, edited in such a way that it can handle any kind of file.

-It realizes a background loader that downloads any data from a URL, optionally backed by a two-level FIFO cache.
+It realizes a **background loader that downloads any data from a URL, optionally backed by a two-level FIFO cache**.
 A thread from a thread pool will be used to download the data in the background and call the appropriate callbacks of a handler.

 ###ImageViewNext
 `RemoteLoader` is used by `ImageViewNext`, an extension of `ImageViewEx` that handles **downloading, displaying and caching of images (and animated GIFs, of course)**.